zkoevaari/rust-joe-syntax/README.md

     - Rules for marking invalid escapes
     - C-string and raw c-string support
     - Slightly improved raw string termination
+- Improved prefix support:
+    - Raw identifiers and raw lifetimes
+    - Marking reserved prefixes and reserved guards
-- Support for Literal suffixes: marks suspicious tokens that are valid, but only when processed by a macro
+- Support for literal suffixes: marks suspicious tokens that are valid, but only when processed by a macro

 ## Known limitations ##

+The highlighting is not perfect in certain edge cases, due to compromises or technical restrictions:

 - Does not mark deprecated range operators as bad
 - Does not enforce the 6 hex digit limitation in unicode escapes
 - In raw strings, when using 5 or more starting hashmarks, the number of closing hashmarks is not enforced (terminates at 5, but highlights all)
 - Allows char and string literal suffixes starting with a number
+- Does not recognize those exceptional keywords, that cannot be used even as raw identifiers or raw lifetimes

+Please provide convincing reasons why we should improve on these.

 ## TODO ##